 3. Enhanced Mobile Experience

-With the increasing use of mobile devices for browsing, optimizing your website for mobile users has become crucial for SEO.
-Lazy loading plays a vital role in improving the mobile experience.
+With most web traffic now coming from mobile devices, optimizing for mobile performance matters for SEO.
+Lazy loading directly improves the mobile experience.
 As mobile devices often have slower internet connections, lazy loading ensures that only the necessary content is loaded, reducing data usage and improving loading times.
-This results in a smoother and more enjoyable mobile browsing experience, positively impacting your SEO rankings.
+Faster mobile load times mean lower bounce rates and better SEO rankings.

 4. Increased User Engagement